Tesla Optimus: Complete Analysis of AI, Specs & Future Outlook (2026)

 To understand how Optimus fits into the broader landscape of humanoid robotics, explore our comprehensive directory of humanoid robotics companies and our central hub for everything humanoid robots.

-Tesla Optimus: Complete Analysis of Specs, AI & Future (2025)
+Tesla Optimus: Complete Analysis of AI, Specs & Future Outlook (2026)

-Tesla Optimus: Complete Analysis of Specs, AI & Future (2025)
+Tesla Optimus: Complete Analysis of AI, Specs & Future Outlook (2026)

 Tesla Optimus: Complete Analysis of AI, Specs & Future Outlook

 Comprehensive technical analysis of Tesla's humanoid robot.
-Explore its specifications, AI capabilities, development timeline, and how it compares to competitors in 2025.
+Explore Gen 2 and Gen 3 specifications, AI capabilities, January 2026 production launch, and how it compares to available alternatives.

 The Genesis of Optimus: From Announcement to Reality